 Unfortunately, as with every version of the Fenix family, the price has been increased again, and Garmin does this because it knows it is unrivalled in the marketplace, no other competing product is capable of matching the Fenix 6 in performance, not even close.
 But I don't think anyone is surprised at this point that a Garmin Fenix is expensive, it's already a given.

 Ever since the Forerunner 945 was introduced and I knew the new features of this one weren't going to make it to the Fenix 5 Plus I was already clear what the new features of the Fenix 6 were going to be, although we have some new features not only in things like PacePro or power modes, but also in the redesign of the widgets (something I love).

 PacePro has quite a few limitations, but for road racing it's possible to get a good performance out of it, but I think the power modes are very well thought out and provide not only a lot of possibilities, but also quite a lot of information about how each option affects the watch's range.

 Overall my experience has been good, but not perfect.
 There are things that need to be improved, especially in terms of GPS reception (now that the optical sensor seems to be at least at the same level as the rest of the Garmin range).

-I don't think anyone would be surprised if a Garmin watch came on the market with "bugs" that needed to be fixed (actually not from Garmin or any other manufacturer), but none of those have prevented me from using the watch as a master during these weeks, and I could continue to do so if it wasn't already waiting to be returned to the manufacturer.
+I don't think anyone would be surprised if a Garmin watch comes to market with bugs that need to be fixed (not really from Garmin or any other manufacturer).
+Mind you, none of these have prevented pod from using the watch as a primary watch during these weeks, and pod might continue to do so were it not for the fact that it is already waiting to be returned on its way back to the manufacturer.